 For many directors, particularly those were not career entrepreneurs or who were reaching the end of their career, the offer of a disqualification undertaking before the changes in 2015 was attractive.
 It meant that:

 - costs could be saved

 - matters concluded quickly

-However, following the implementation of new legislation in October 2015, the offer of a disqualification undertaking is not so attractive.
-This is because directors may now be personally liable to compensate the company for the loss suffered by the director’s misconduct in the form of a compensation order.
+However, following the implementation of legislation in 2015, the offer of a disqualification undertaking is not so attractive.
+This is because directors who agree to be disqualified may now be personally liable to compensate the company for the loss suffered by the director’s misconduct in the form of a compensation order.